duttarnab/gluu.oidc.rp/README.md

 ## Quick Install

-1. Unpack the zip file in release folder to a empty folder
+1. Unpack the zip file in /release folder of this project to an empty folder
-2. Go to Settings --> Extensions of Chrome browser
+2. Go to `Settings --> Extensions` of Chrome browser
 3. Switch on the `Developer mode`
 4. Click on `Load unpacked` button to load the extension
+5. the extension is now ready to use

 ## Install